What are DORA Regulatory Technical Standards (RTSs)?

-The text of the DORA regulation is pretty lengthy, but nevertheless it doesn’t specify all the requirements — it has prescribed that certain details will be further specified in Commission Delegated Regulations (CDRs).
+The text of the DORA regulation is pretty lengthy, but nevertheless it doesn’t specify all the requirements — it has prescribed that certain details will be further specified in regulatory technical standards, that are published in the form of Commission Delegated Regulations (CDRs) and Commission Implementing Regulations (CIRs).

-Commission Delegated Regulations (CDRs) specify in more detail certain rules on how DORA will be applied, and can be considered as its appendices.
+Commission Delegated Regulations (CDRs) and Commission Implementing Regulations (CIRs) are regulatory technical standards that specify in more detail certain rules on how DORA will be applied, and can be considered as its appendices.

-Commission Delegated Regulations are regulatory technical standards published by the EU Commission that further specify certain rules for DORA — they can be considered as appendices to DORA.
-Such CDRs are proposed by European Supervisory Authorities, and then published by the EU Commission.
+Commission Delegated Regulations and Commission Implementing Regulations (CIRs) are regulatory technical standards published by the EU Commission that further specify certain rules for DORA — they can be considered as appendices to DORA.
+Such CDRs and CIRs are proposed by European Supervisory Authorities, and then published by the EU Commission.

-At the time this article was written, the following CDRs were published:
+At the time this article was written, the following CDRs and CIRs were published:

 What are DORA CDRs (Commission Delegated Regulations)?

-Let’s analyze each of these CDRs in more detail:
+Let’s analyze each of these regulations in more detail:

 CDR 2024/1502 – The criteria for the designation of ICT third-party service providers as critical for financial entities specifies: